-For reference, see Main P.C.
-Board Connections picture in Section F
+For reference, see Main PC Board Connections picture in Section F

-Testing the Gun
+Testing the Gun Motor Check

-Motor Check
+Remove the connector from the cabinet.

-Remove the amphenol connector from the cabinet.
+Using the Amphenol connector, check the resistance across pins "A" and "B" (motor leads).

-Using the gun amphenol, check the resistance across pins "A" and "B" (motor leads).
-The resistance across the motor should be between 5-10 ohms.
+If an open circuit (more than K ohms) or short (less than 2 ohms) exists, check the motor leads and motor independently.

-If an open circuit or short exists, check the motor leads and motor independently.
+Testing the Potentiometer - "W" Clocked Amphenol Connector

-Testing the Potentiometer - "W" Clocked Amphenol Connector Using the gun amphenol, check the resistance across pin "D" (wiper) and pin "C".
-The resistance should vary from 0 - 5K ohms as you turn pot..
+Using the gun amphenol, check the resistance across pin "D" (wiper) and pin "C".
+The resistance should vary from 0 - 5K ohms as you turn pot.